-The Cathedral (Sé) and Nativity Scene
+Funchal Cathedral (Sé) and Nativity Scene

 Funchal Squares and Building Style

-Many of these buildings are quintas, elegant mansions built by wealthy citizens.
-Most houses are built in Baroque style like this palace that contains a huge art collection, the Museu de Arte Sacra.
+Many of these buildings are quintas, elegant mansions that wealthy citizens used to build for themselves.
+Most quintas were built in fine Baroque style like this palace.
+It is the Museu de Arte Sacra that contains a huge art collection of religious items.

 All nativity scenes have the three kings.
 The Three Kings Day was to be on the next day and we were wondering if we would see any kings tonight.